AdamBoley/Project-Beergate/README.md

 A custom scrollbar was applied with [this W3Schools page](https://www.w3schools.com/howto/howto_css_custom_scrollbar.asp)

-[Favicon.io](https://favicon.io/) was used to generate a favicon
+[Favicon.io](https://favicon.io/) was used to generate a favicon.

 [This Reddit post](https://www.reddit.com/r/django/comments/8jkh5t/updateview_creates_new_items_in_the_db_instead_of/), specifically the answer the questioner themselves added, provided the basis of the solution to the problem of automatically disapproving updated reviews in the UpdateReview view.
+I have since extended and modified this view, but this post should be given full credit for enabling that in the first place.

 The official [django-summernote](https://github.com/summernote/django-summernote) documentation and [this article](https://djangocentral.com/integrating-summernote-in-django/) were collectively invaluable in implementing the Summernote editor to both the admin panel and front-end UserReviewForm.
 Django Summernote itself should be credited for its ease of use and clarity of documentation.
 After the trials and travails encountered when working with the CK Editor and TinyMCE editors, this was very welcome.